Kids in the Kitchen

 The fee for care is $43.00 per day.
 Your daycare fee includes snacks, beverages and lunch.

-The fee for before and after school care is $23.00 per day.
+The fee for before and after school care is $26.00 per day, comparable to the YMCA school aged care program.
 Your before and after school care fee includes transportation to and from school plus an after school snack.

 There are no early or late fees, ever.
 It isn’t your fault if you need to get to work early occasionally or are stuck in traffic on the way home.
 I don’t believe in penalizing busy parents…I am here to be a support during the busy transition back to the work force.